| | | | | | | | | | |

 Along with egg fried rice, these plain chow mein noodles are the backbone of a great Chinese takeaway.
 After all, what are dishes like creamy tofu satay curry without a side of soft noodles with beansprouts (as they’re called in the U.K.) on the side?

-While I’ve already posted my take on vegetable chow mein noodles, an undisputed takeout favorite, I figured it was about time I shared this knockout recipe too.
-Just imagine: soft noodles and crunchy beansprouts tossed in an umami-rich, salty, and deeply savory sauce.
-It’s irresistibly moreish — guaranteed to have you reaching for your wok rather than your takeaway menu!
+While I’ve already posted my take on vegetable chow mein noodles, an undisputed takeout favourite, I figured it was about time I shared this knockout recipe too.

 Chopsticks holding up plain chow mein noodles from a plate.